 Ecclesiastes 10:3 Yea also, when he that is a fool walketh by the way, his wisdom faileth him, and he saith to every one that he is a fool.

 Doyle eventually split with the S.P.R. over conflicts about authenticity.
 He was nominated honorary president of the International Spiritualist Congress in Paris in 1925.
 Five years later he died very shortly after leading a petition to have the Fortune Telling Act modified in favor of the Spiritualists.
 Thus ended the career of a man who willingly served his father the devil.

 John 8:44 Ye are of your father the devil, and the lusts of your father ye will do.
 He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
 When he speaketh a lie, he speaketh of his own: for he is a liar, and the father of it.

 Now, in case any reader doesn't understand what all of the above means, let's bring it down to where the rubber meets the road.
 Sir Arthur Conan Doyle studied, "experimented" with, and finally became thoroughly devoted to the activities of devils (whom he called spirits).
-Spiritualism is the investigation of and obsession with devils, known as spirits or "the spiritual realm".
-His writings reflect his religion, which was nothing more than a form of devil worship made socially acceptable in the late Victorian Era - a "parlor witchcraft" if you will.
+Spiritualism is the investigation of and obsession with devils, known as spirits or "the spiritual realm."
+His writings reflect his religion, which was nothing more than a form of devil worship made socially acceptable in the late Victorian and early Edwardian Eras - a "parlor witchcraft" if you will.
 (The same era in which Westcott and Hort were dabbling in the occult and Queen Victoria was reported to be having sťances to "talk" to her dead husband, by the way.)
-Although there were many that mocked at Spiritualism, it still had a wide following in the mid to late eighteen hundreds.
+Although there were many that mocked at Spiritualism, it still had a wide following during that era.

 The New Revelation and The Vital Message